mackeynichols/ebrscraper/README.md

 # ebrscraper
 Scraper tailored for Ontario's Environmental Registry

+This project's front-end has been taken down.
+It will be put back up once the ERO's rework is complete.
+Learn more aboutthe ERO at https://ero.ontario.ca/

 Currently scrapes instrument notices from https://www.ebr.gov.on.ca posted after the last time the scraper ran.
 Stores data on this  googlesheet: